 For that to happen, I rarely compose music that is completely notated.
 The amount of music that I notate is on a sliding scale.
 At one end of the scale are extended pieces, like Donut Music and Buzzards In Love, that incorporate improvisation within a highly-notated work.
-At the opposite end of the scale are minimalist pieces, like New Tango No. 1 and Smaller Ups And Downs, with a small amount of notated music and focus on a particular concept for an improvisational framework.
+At the opposite end of the scale are minimalist pieces, like New Tango No. 1 and Smaller Ups And Downs, with a small amount of written music and focus on a particular concept for an improvisational framework.
 By having a sliding scale of notation, ensembles interested in performing my music can choose the pieces that are a match for the amount of improvisational freedom they want to have.

 I enjoy being surprised when performers take my music in directions that I had not thought of.
-There is an element of risk with this approach; however, that is part of the fun and adventure.
+There is an element of risk with this approach.
+However, that is part of the fun and adventure.